oshied/directord/docs/orchestrations.md

 The values available within an orchestration file are `targets` and `jobs`.

-* `targets` is an array of strings.

-* `jobs` is an array of hashes.

 * `async` **Optional** is a boolean.
 Enabling this option allows all tasks within a given orchestration to run asynchronously.

 > Asynchronous orchestrations allow operators to run many orchestrations at the same time while following the defined task ordering.

+* `jobs` is an array of hashes.

-Optionally, an orchestration can be named.
+* `name` is a String.
+An orchestration can be named.
 This is done through the use of the `name` key.
 When orchestrations are named, both the job list and fingerprint output will use the defined `name` in the returned information.

+* `targets` is an array of strings.

+  * `assign` is an array which allows operators to define given set of targets.
+This is useful when defining node assignments outside of the typical targets consruct.

 ##### Example Orchestrations